MikeIrwin1/michael_irwin_pda/Static_and_Dynamic_Task_A/testing_task_1.md

 end

 #there is an extra end on line 27 which closes the class so that the following method is outside of the class.
-# line 33 should set the value of total, at the moment the variable is not defined.
+# line 33 should set the value of total, at the moment the variable is not defined. the return statement is in the loop so the total value will be wrong, the total is also not within the string so will not be printed.

 def self.cards_total(cards)
   total